aaron-hall23261/test2/README.md

 First the header file 'disk.h' was not present, so was added and its contents filled according to the reference manual.
 The same was done for the 'system.h' header file.
+Then the missing distance function in 'disk.cpp' and uniform function in 'system.cpp' were implemented.